lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-`default` cases are not used (unless it's an imported Objective-C enumeration) because they may lead to erroneous states if new cases are added.
+`default` cases are not used (unless it's an imported, non `NS_CLOSED_ENUM`, Objective-C enumeration) because they may lead to erroneous states if new cases are added.

 [Return to Table of Contents](#table-of-contents)